ShTuran/cybersecurity-projects/Offensive/CTFs/ColddBox: Easy(THM).md

-Hints and Notes:
+Hints and notes:

     wpscan
     wp-config.php
     Scratch the surface, no rabbit hole

-I began with an Nmap scan, as usual.
-I always perform a full scan (-p-), but I start by running a quick scan before the full scan completes.
+As always I begin with nmap scan (I always scan fully -p- and before it completes I run short scan)

-From the scan results, I saw that only one port was open, so I proceeded to check the website.
-Initially, there didn’t seem to be anything interesting on the surface.
+We that only one port is open, let's check the site

-Next, I used Gobuster for directory enumeration.
-As shown in the picture, I found an intriguing directory: /hidden.
+Nothing intereting to see there.

+After that, I have used gobuster and as seen from picture I have found one directory which is interesting /hidden

-Following that, I tried wpscan, which is a tool designed for scanning WordPress sites.
-However, the initial scan (wpscan --url $IP) didn’t reveal anything particularly impressive.
+Lastly, I have tried the wpscan which is designed for Wordpress sites; nothing impressive with wpscan --url $IP

-After my initial enumeration, I analyzed the results:
+After doing initial enumeration, I look through the results:

-    I searched for the version of WordPress (which was revealed in the Nmap scan).
-After some research, I found a number of vulnerabilities.
-You can check them out here: WordPress Vulnerabilities.
+    I searched the version of Wordpress (which we got it from nmap scan) and found many vulnerabilities -> check out the link: https://www.cybersecurity-help.cz/vdb/wordpress_org/wordpress/4.1.31/

-    Checking the /hidden directory revealed three usernames.
+And then checked the /hidden directory; from this, we get see three usernames.

-With the usernames in hand, I improved my wpscan by brute-forcing login credentials.
-Eventually, I found the password c0ldd, which allowed me to log in to the site.
+Since we got the usernames, I have improved my wpscan by brute forcing.

+And I got the c0ldd password - which logged in site.

+From the simple research, we see that there is a Arbitrary file upload vulnerability.

-A bit of research led me to an Arbitrary File Upload vulnerability.
-WordPress versions before 5.8 lack support for the Update URI plugin header, making it easier for attackers to execute arbitrary code via a supply-chain attack, particularly against WordPress installations that use plugins with names satisfying certain constraints but are not yet in the WordPress Plugin Directory.
-You can read more about this here: WordPress Arbitrary File Upload Vulnerability.
+WordPress before 5.8 lacks support for the Update URI plugin header.
+This makes it easier for remote attackers to execute arbitrary code via a supply-chain attack against WordPress installations that use any plugin for which the slug satisfies the naming constraints of the WordPress.org Plugin Directory but is not yet present in that directory.
+Source: https://wpscan.com/vulnerability/95e01006-84e4-4e95-b5d7-68ea7b5aa1a8/

-This vulnerability essentially handed the attacker an easy win.
-The administrator should have updated the website.
+This is win for attacker.
+And admin should have update the website.

-Since the site was PHP-based, I used a PHP reverse shell to gain a foothold on the box.
-After configuring the IP and port correctly in the script, all that was left was to set up a listener.
+Since site is .php based php-reverse shell will help us to get a foothold on a box.
+After configuring the $IP and port accordingly in the script, al we need is a listener.

-I successfully gained shell access but did not have permission to read the user.txt file at this point, which is where I got stuck.
+And we got the shell.
+But I have not had any permission to cat the user.txt file. (which is where i got stucked)

-At this stage, I turned my attention to the wp-config.php file.
-This file, created during the WordPress installation process, stores database information such as the database name, username, password, and host.
-It also establishes the connection between WordPress and its database.
+The wp-config. php file is a configuration file created during the WordPress installation process.
+It stores database information such as the database name, username, password, and host.
+In addition to establishing a connection between your WordPress site and its database, WordPress also uses the wp-config.

-Given this information, I checked /var/www/html/wp-config.php and found the same c0ldd password.
-Although this password was for the database, I decided to try it for shell access as well, and fortunately, my assumption was correct.
-This granted me access to the user.txt file.
+Above info says it enough; checking the /var/www/html/wp-config.php gave me c0ldd password, even though it is for the DB, it is worth to try to login as a c0ldd in a shell; and that was correct assumption.

+With that we got the user.txt file:

-After becoming the low-privileged user, I initiated my usual privilege escalation process by running sudo -l.
-The results revealed some interesting findings.
+After being the low-level user, I always start PE with sudo -l and we see a some interesting findings.

-From here, I followed the instructions on GTFOBins, which indicated that I could run vim as root.
-Using sudo vim -c ':!/bin/sh' successfully gave me root access, allowing me to retrieve the root.txt file.
+From there - we go -> https://gtfobins.github.io/gtfobins/vim/; since we can run vim as a root.
+Trying sudo vim -c ':!/bin/sh' gives us a root access and root.txt